claritylab/djinn/README.md

 [service](service) contains the DjiNN DNN webservice to execute the DNN inference component in DNN based applications.
-See [DjiNN](http://djinn.clarity-lab.org/djinn) for more information.
+Visit the [DjiNN webpage](http://djinn.clarity-lab.org/djinn) for more information.

 ## Tonic suite

 [Tonic suite](tonic-suite) contains 7 applications that use the DjiNN DNN service.
-See [Tonic suite](http://djinn.clarity-lab.org/djinn-suite) for more information.
+Visit the [Tonic suite webpage](http://djinn.clarity-lab.org/djinn-suite) for more information.